 How effective is Panax ginseng?

 Panax ginseng has been found to increase penile rigidity, girth, and duration of erection in men with ED.
-Amongst its erection-enhancing qualities, it has also been shown to boost libido and satisfaction.
-More evidence is needed to determine how effective Panax ginseng is for treating ED, however, as the current evidence comes only from small trials.
+Among its erection-enhancing qualities, it has also been shown to boost libido and satisfaction.

 How safe is Panax ginseng?

-Caution is advised when using Panax ginseng in combination with certain pharmaceuticals such as warfarin, oral hypoglycemic agents, insulin, and phenelzine - best to talk to your doctor before trying it out.
+Caution is advised when using Panax ginseng in combination with certain pharmaceuticals such as warfarin, oral hypoglycemic agents, insulin, and phenelzine, so it's best to talk to your doctor before trying it out.

 Propionyl-L-carnitine (also known as Glycine Propionyl-L-Carnitine) is a naturally occurring amino acid found in the body.
 It’s thought to help treat erectile dysfunction by helping blood vessels to relax.